 Air is coming through the port and this air further utilized for making pressure.

-This is used for supplying the pressure by the use of Air valve.
+This is used for supplying the pressure by the use of the air valve.

 The main requirement of the process is the low voltage and high current power supply.

 This is obtained by means of a step-down Transformer with a provision to have different tapping on the primary side, as required for different materials.

 The secondary windings are connected to the electrodes which are made of copper to reduce their electrical resistance.